Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/editing.rst

    | Hotkey:   None

-This is the same option as for :doc:`curve selection </modeling/curves/editing/introduction#every_nth>`.
+This is the same option as for :ref:`curve selection <modeling-curves-selecting-every-nth>`.
 However, the behavior of the *N*
 ("selection step") parameter in the 2D of a NURBS surface "cage" seems quite difficult to understand...